 A mother of 2 in her later 40s is bothered by the deflated appearance of her breast after children.
 She describes herself as a 34 B cup and would like to be fuller.
 She is shown before and again, 4 months after bilateral sub glandular Sientra smooth round 350 ml High profile cohesive silicone gel implant placed through an inframammary incision.

 Discussion: Although a partial sub-pectoral placement of the implant is more common in my practice when a patient has some drooping and an increased stretch of the lower pole of the breast, a sub-glandular placement allows the implant to settle with the breast and gives a more natural appearance in this instance.
 If the implant is placed under the muscle and the breast “drops off” the mound we call that a waterfall effect and it does not look as natural.

 A woman in her early 30’s with bilateral severely retracted/ inverted nipples.
 She had had surgery with dermal flap placement in Spain in 2019 with some improvement on her right but minimal improvement on her left.
 She is happy with her breast size.
 There are many different methods suggested for the treatment of inverted nipples.
 I have had success in my hands with a microincision approach, which I did here.
 In an inverted nipple, The nipple ducts are shortened and pull the nipple down.
 Some methods of nipple correction use the placement of a graft or a flap, but I have not found this to be necessary with my technique.
 She is shown before and again, 6 weeks after correction.

-A mother in her early 40’s who would like to have fuller breasts.
-She is 5’4” and 116 lbs and is shown before and again, 6 weeks after a bilateral partial subpectoral breast augmentation with 275 moderate profile round smooth silicone gel implants placed through an inframammary incision.
+A medical professional in her early 30s who would like to have fuller breasts, but still have a natural appearance.
+She is shown before and again, 6 weeks after bilateral partial subpectoral breast augmentation with Ideal structured saline implants filled to a total of 375.
+An inframammary fold incision was used.